 Transformative Innovation Policy: Concepts, Methods and Policy Practices

 Welcome to the event page of the 2021 Eu-SPRI ECC.
 This event is organized by the Université Gustave Eiffel (UGE), Laboratoire Interdisciplinaire Sciences, Innovations, Sociétés (LISIS) and the Austrian Institute of Technology (AIT), Center for Innovation Systems & Policy; in collaboration with University of Vienna, Department of Geography and Regional Research and the Urban Europe Research Alliance (UERA).

 We are pleased to announce that the conference will take place in Paris, France, on 21-23 of October 2021.
-We invite PhD candidates, post-doctoral and early career researchers to share and discuss their scientific contributions (papers) to Science, Technology and Innovation (STI) policies for forward-looking transformations.
-The expected and encouraged fields of study are sociology, economics, political science, geography, public policy and innovation studies; other fields are also considered.
+We will welcome PhD candidates, post-doctoral and early career researchers to share and discuss their scientific contributions (papers) to Science, Technology and Innovation (STI) policies for forward-looking transformations.

 Updates and announcement on the conference program will be shared on this webpage.
 In case of any questions, please contact the local organizing team: firstname.lastname@example.org